Antonio León Ortega: Biography

-León Ortega is the author of one of the most serious, rigorous and personal sculptures in Spain in the 20th century, creating an easily distinguishable personal style.

-He got the best of his production in the sculptural groups, preferring the sculpture to the imagery, — The Descendimiento of Huelva, in which he combined the expressive force of Berruguete with the Andalusian sweetness of his style, — it represents a real masterpiece.
-In the Crucificados, —the Cristo de la Sangre de los Estudiantes is rich in such a unique elegance and beauty —.
+León Ortega's most renowned sculptures include The Descendimiento of Huelva, the Crucificados, the Cristo de la Sangre de los Estudiantes and the Virgen del amor of Huelva.

-He also produced many Madonnas with faces full of suppressed pain (he didn't like the candlestick images, he preferred the full size).
-The Virgen del amor of Huelva represents its maximum example.

 His outstanding productions include: the Yacente, the Cristo del Perdòn, the Angel de la oraciòn, the Cristo de la Borriquita, the Jesùs de las tres Caidas, the Cristo de la Victoria, the Cristo de la Conception, the San Cristobal, the Virgen de las Angustias and the Virgen de los Angeles in Huelva, the Pasión, the Yacente de las Angustias, the Cautivo, the Cristo de las Aguas and the Virgen de la paz in Ayamonte, the Nazareno of Beas and the Nazareno of Moguer.

 At the same time he was an educator; he taught drawing and modelling classes in his workshop, in the Diocesan seminary and where today is the León Ortega School of Arts.

 As sculptor, he mostly gave himself up to creating images, not only because this artistic field had always attracted him, but also because he was motivated by intimate religious convictions, that, connected to his social sensibility, place him into the area of the most involved Christianity.

 His first religious works had a baroque touch, but then he found a very personal style: he chose a lighter form of lines and decorations and he tried to find a fusion between the Castillian and Andalucian imagery to get the essence of the sculpture only in its minimalism.

 In the last five-year period — he worked until he was eighty — his production lost part of its sculptorical power.
 He created only small size works because they needed just a little physical effort as, for example, his last masterpiece, the Busto de Madame Cazenave.

 His images are characterized by strength, beauty and sweetness due to his passion for wooden sculpture and for the model.

 León Ortega died on January 9, 1991, in his house in Huelva.